Leo-Grim/Knee-MRI-Movement-and-Loading-Device/README.md

+# Repo Overview

+This Repository contains all files needed for the construction and assembly of the Device.
+References are contained in the Final Report.

 # Knee-MRI-Movement-and-Loading-Device

 A compact, passive, MRI-compatible knee motion and loading device designed for use inside standard closed-bore 3 T MRI scanners.